 What Is Sexual Misconduct?

 Sexual misconduct includes all forms of sexual harassment, including sexual violence.
-Please read the definitions and policy statements very carefully, and consult with the College's Title IX Coordinator if you have any questions.
+Please read the definitions and policy statements very carefully, and consult with the College's Title IX Coordinator or a Deputy Title IX Coordinator if you have any questions.

 Members of the Haverford community are expected to uphold these standards, and violations will be taken very seriously as Honor Code violations subject to the Dean’s Panel Guidelines.
 Any student wishing to make a complaint of sexual misconduct should contact any member of "The Circle", administrators who are trained to assist and provide support for those who may have experienced sexual misconduct.